Posts Tagged ‘Friday the 13th’

 “Maybe this panel stuff isn’t so bad after all.”
 Rita thought to herself.

-After the brief applause the young fan sounded more confident and asked, “I know your movie isn’t the most popular in the series but I was wondering what you are the most proud of from that film?”
+After the brief applause, the young fan sounded more confident and asked, “I know your entry isn’t the most popular in the series but I was wondering what you are the most proud of from that film?”

 “Your movie still sucked!” the Dhamer cos-player yelled from the audience.